lp1dev/dpg/readme.md

 For the reasons listed above, I believe that the concepts of traditional password management software are fundamentally flawed and thus should not be a consideration when deciding on a secure password management solution.

-DPG addresses these flaws and allows users to have strong, memorable passwords (with measurable bit strength) that change frequently.
+DPG addresses these flaws.
+Here are the key design concepts.

-DPG does not store passwords, it only generates passwords when needed.
+  * DPG does not store passwords, it only generates passwords as needed.
 Because of this, the need to backup, synchronize and properly encrypt passwords is entirely removed.
-This also eliminates the weak point of having a "master password" that immediately unlocks all of the other passwords.
-There is nothing to audit access to and nothing to become lost, stolen or corrupt either.
-No storage means you have none of the problems associated with traditional password management storage.
+This eliminates the weak point of having a "master password" that immediately unlocks all of the other passwords.
+There is nothing to audit access to and nothing to become lost, stolen or corrupt.
+No storage means you have none of the problems associated with password management storage.

-Also, DPG only runs locally on end-use devices.
+  * DPG only runs locally on end-use devices.
 It is a stand-alone application that does not rely on remote servers, or "the cloud", and it is not integrated into web browsers along with the numerous other browser "add-ons".

-DPG is also fully open-source and the passwords it generates can be verified and validated by other external programs.
+  * DPG is open-source and the passwords it generates can be verified and validated by other implementations.

 In conclusion, password managers are important, but they shouldn't be difficult to deal with or untrustworthy.
-DPG removes many of the traditional pain points and trust issues that I have experienced with traditional password management software.
-I hope you find it as useful as I do.
+DPG removes many of the issues that I have experienced with traditional password management software.
+I hope you find it as useful as I have over the years.

 ## Notes